 - People taking a statin drug as this lowers levels of cholesterol from which vitamin D3 is made. here ple

 People with low vitamin D intakes are three to four-fold more likely to experience progressive osteoarthritis than those with high intakes, and as many as 85% of people requiring total hip or knee replacement are deficient in vitamin D. This compares with a background level of around 15% of men and women of similar age having a low vitamin D intake.

 Vitamin D and osteoporosis

-Data from 12 studies, involving over 42,000 adults, showed that vitamin D supplements could reduce the risk of hip fractures by 9% and other non-vertebral fractures by 14%, with higher doses of over 10 mcg (400 IU) vitamin D per day reducing the risk of non-vertebral bone fractures by at least 20%.
+Another 12 studies, involving over 42,000 adults, showed that vitamin D supplements could reduce the risk of hip fractures by 9% and other non-vertebral fractures by 14%.
+Higher doses of over 10 mcg (400 IU) vitamin D per day reduced the risk of non-vertebral bone fractures by at least 20%.

 Older people are also more likely to experience a fall if they have low vitamin D levels, due to effects on muscle fibres, which will increase the risk of an osteoporotic fracture.
-Data from 10 studies, in older adults shows that vitamin D supplements of 5mcg to 25mcg daily can reduce falls by 14% compared with placebo.
+Ten studies involving older adults also show that vitamin D supplements of 5mcg to 25mcg daily can reduce falls by 14% compared with placebo.

 Vitamin D and cardiovascular disease

 Vitamin D is involved in blood pressure regulation and calcium metabolism.
 Having an optimum vitamin D level may protect against arterial calcification to reduce the risk of a heart attack.
 Vitamin D also protects against stroke.

 Research from 19 studies, involving almost 66,000 people found that those with the lowest vitamin D levels were 52% more likely to have cardiovascular disease than those with the highest blood levels, and more likely to have a fatal heart attack.